Kanata Theatre

 Kanata Theatre (informally known as KT) is a community theatre organization, operates the Ron Maslin Playhouse, a 350-seat theatre located in the Kanata district of Ottawa, Ontario, Canada.
-It was opened in May 1996 by Merle Nicholds, then the mayor of Kanata, and Marianne Wilkinson.
+It was opened in May 1996 by Merle Nicholds, then the mayor of Kanata.
 The Building was designed by Peter Smith, who also designed the Princess of Wales Theatre in Toronto.
 They stage 6 plays a year including and annual family musical.

 History

 In 1968, Kanata Theatre began as a play reading group in a sleepy bedroom community.
 At that time the town consisted of only a handful of houses, one public school, two gas stations, a post office and an A&P grocery store.

 In 1993 several major developments brought the dream of having their own performance venue closer to reality.
 The group conducted a feasibility study that convinced the members to spend Kanata Theatre's $300,000 reserve fund on a playhouse project.
 On Kanata Theatre's initiative, the City of Kanata allocated roughly half of its new federal/provincial infrastructure funding to that project, set aside land at Walter Baker Park, and gave Kanata Theatre the right to manage the building under a lease.
 By the spring of 1994 the project was under way.

 Peter Smith of the firm of Lett/Smith, Governor General's award winner for his restoration of London's Grand Theatre, designer of Toronto's Princess of Wales Theatre, and long time architect for the Shaw Festival, was chosen to design the building.

 Kanata Theatre took possession of its new home in March 1996 and in May of that year staged its first production in the Playhouse, Oscar Wilde's The Importance of Being Earnest.
 The move to the Playhouse was followed by a large increase both in the group's membership and its audience.
 In 2001 the Playhouse was expanded by the addition of a rehearsal studio, postponed for budgetary reasons from the original construction, an expanded lobby and other facilities.
 Kanata Theatre covered the entire cost of this expansion.